Complete Financial Questionnaire

 Monthly Premium: €60

-There is a small chance of getting income protection, but there will be a cancer exclusion.
+There is a small chance of getting a new income protection policy, but there will be a cancer exclusion.

 So if you’re unfortunate enough to suffer a recurrence, you won’t be able to claim.

-However, you will be fully covered if your current job has you insured under a group income protection scheme.
+However, you may already be fully covered through your current employer’s group income protection scheme.

 That is peace of mind that your money, literally, can’t buy.